What Are Swirl Marks and What Causes Them?

 Swirl marks can make a vehicle’s paint appear dull and faded.
 It’s not easy to remove them so learning to prevent swirl marks will make your life easier.

 They are difficult to avoid.
-But there are steps you can take that will greatly reduce the chance of creating new swirl marks.
+But there are steps you can take that will greatly reduce the chance of creating new swirl marks once you understand what causes them.

 Washing and drying techniques are the main cause.
 But any time you touch your paint you risk creating them.